Skip to content

 🐞 Stress Tester

 We need both a file that outputs the correct solution and another that outputs a random input to both the current and correct solution.
 Additional information needs to be added to runSettings.json to tell the Stress Tester the names of these files.
-Here is an example one:
+Here is the default example provided by the extension:

 {